 This place is relatively out of the way, but check out the huge sandspit and you’ll instantly be seduced.
 Have a look at this site which has a range of accommodation options.

 This place received glowing reviews from multiple kiters on our trip.
 Definitely one to look into if you enjoy wave kiting.
 In saying this there is flat water kiting before the edge of the reef – everyone wins!
 The travel of this place did put me off, it sits at the northern most point of the Philippines.
 Google maps says an 11 hour drive, but would recommend doubling this with traffic and limited transport options!

 I did visit El Nido but didn’t manage to go kiting here.
-The wind didn’t really seem worth my time.
-There are some pretty amazing looking spots here though, about 1-2hours away from the tourist hub of the Western beaches.
+The wind didn’t really seem worth it.
+There are some pretty amazing looking spots here though, about 1-2hours away from the tourist hub of the west side beaches.

 Travelling and kitesurfing the Philippines was a pretty surreal experience.
-The diversity between the mecca of beautiful islands felt like we were travelling through different countries not the same, yet Philipino culture still managed to intertwine itself across the 7000 plus islands.
+The diversity between the mecca of islands felt like we were travelling through different countries, not the same, yet Philipino culture still managed to intertwine itself across the 7000 plus islands.
 I will be back Philippines!

 Carabao Island sits a mere 30minute boat ride from the tourist hub of Boracay.
 The contrast is stark between the two sister islands; on one hand, Boracay is packed to the brim with travelers, on Carabao you’ll struggle to find another tourist in sight.
 Whilst Boracay is beautiful, the serenity and authenticity of Carabao island make it a sure winner if you wish to unwind without the crowds.
 If you’re up for an adventure check out this list of must-do’s whilst exploring Carabao island.